axecrypto/presentation-app/src/presentations/lerbee/internal/executive/pitch-deck/SPEAKING_NOTES.md

 - **Total Time**: 15-20 minutes (leave 10 mins for Q&A)
 - **Tone**: Confident, passionate, data-driven
 - **Key Theme**: "We're building the trust layer for global commerce"
+- **Structure**: 17 slides in 3 acts (Proof → Solution → Scale)

 ---

 ## Slide 1: Title (30 seconds)
 **Say:**
 "Hi, I'm Valeria, CEO of LerBee.
 We're building the trust layer for global peer-to-peer commerce.
-Today I'll show you how we're turning online shopping from a transaction into a relationship."
+Before I tell you what we do, let me show you what we've already built."

 **Key Points:**
 - Brief intro
-- Set the stage
+- Set expectation of proof
 - Create intrigue

 ---

-## Slide 2: Customer Quote (45 seconds)
+## Slide 2: Traction (60 seconds)
 **Say:**
-"This is Sarah from Texas.
-Like millions of shoppers, she's frustrated.
-She told us: 'I want quality products from real people, but online shopping feels like gambling.'
-This isn't just Sarah's problem - it's everyone's problem."
+"In just 18 months, with almost no marketing spend: 7,800 users across 4 continents.
+11 million video views.
+95% repeat buyer rate. $390K in GMV.
+But here's the kicker - our CAC is $15-20 and our LTV is already over $500.
+We've built something people love."

 **Key Points:**
+- Lead with proof
+- Global traction
+- Unit economics work
-- Make it personal
+- People love it
-- Create empathy
-- This is universal pain

-**Transition:** "Let me show you just how broken online shopping has become..."
+**Transition:** "So what problem are we solving that drives this kind of engagement?"

 ---

 ## Slide 3: The Problem (60 seconds)
 **Say:**
-"Online shopping is broken on both sides.
-Buyers face fake reviews, no human connection, and cross-border friction.
-Sellers can't differentiate, struggle to build trust, and pay 30-50% to platforms.
-The result?
-A $7.8 trillion market built on mistrust."
+"Online shopping is broken.
+Sarah from Texas told us: 'I want quality products from real people, but online shopping feels like gambling.'
+She's not alone.
+Buyers face fake reviews and no human connection.
+Sellers pay 30-50% fees and can't build trust.
+It's a $7.8 trillion market built on mistrust."

 **Key Points:**
+- Real customer quote
-- Both sides lose
+- Both sides suffer
-- Emphasize trust crisis
-- Set up for solution

-**Transition:** "But what if we could fix this?
-What if shopping online felt like shopping from a trusted friend?"
+- Massive market problem

+**Transition:** "This broken trust creates a massive opportunity..."

 ---

 ## Slide 4: Market Opportunity (45 seconds)
 **Say:**
-"This broken trust represents a massive opportunity.
-The global e-commerce market is $7.8 trillion.
-Our addressable market in cross-border social commerce is $140 billion.
-We need just 0.5% of that to build a unicorn."
+"The global e-commerce market is $7.8 trillion.
+Cross-border social commerce - our sweet spot - is $140 billion and growing 30% annually.
+We need just 0.5% market share to build a unicorn.
+The market is massive and the timing is perfect."

 **Key Points:**
 - TAM → SAM → SOM
+- High growth segment
-- Realistic targets
+- Achievable targets
-- Unicorn math is simple

-**Transition:** "So how do we capture this opportunity?"
+**Transition:** "Here's how we're capturing this opportunity..."

 ---

-## Slide 5: What We Do (60 seconds)
+## Slide 5: What We Do (45 seconds)
 **Say:**
-"LerBee is a peer-to-peer marketplace where shoppers become your personal buyers worldwide.
-Think of it as Uber for shopping - but instead of rides, it's products.
-Shoppers live-stream their shopping trips, buyers request items, and trust is built through real human connections."
+"LerBee is peer-to-peer live shopping.
+Shoppers worldwide stream their shopping trips.
+Buyers request products in real-time.
+We handle payments and logistics.
+Think Uber for shopping - connecting people who need products with people already shopping.
+Simple, human, trustworthy."

 **Key Points:**
+- Clear explanation
-- Simple analogy
+- Uber analogy
-- Trust through transparency
+- Human-centered
-- Global reach, local expertise

 **Transition:** "Let me show you exactly how it works..."